rQxwX3/floatrunner.nvim/README.md

 - Seeing the errors, and questioning even trying to become a SWE
 - ~~Open Neovim~~

-While there definitely were other options for the same use case, I decided to build everything from scratch, to configure everything to my liking, and (hopefully) learn more about Neovim.
+While there definitely were other options for the same use case, I decided to build everything from scratch, to configure all to my liking, and (hopefully) learn more about Neovim.

 ## 📦 Installation